FastFilter/xor_singleheader/README.md

 Xor filters and binary fuse filters are faster and more concise alternative to Bloom filters.
 They are also smaller than cuckoo filters.
 They are used in [production systems](https://github.com/datafuselabs/databend).

 * Thomas Mueller Graf, Daniel Lemire, [Binary Fuse Filters: Fast and Smaller Than Xor Filters](http://arxiv.org/abs/2201.01174), Journal of Experimental Algorithmics (to appear).
 DOI: 10.1145/3510449
 * Thomas Mueller Graf,  Daniel Lemire, [Xor Filters: Faster and Smaller Than Bloom and Cuckoo Filters](https://arxiv.org/abs/1912.08258), Journal of Experimental Algorithmics 25 (1), 2020.
 DOI: 10.1145/3376122

 <img src="figures/comparison.png" width="50%"/>

 This is a simple C header-only library.
 It implements both binary fuse and xor filters.

 To use the state-of-the-art binary fuse filters, simply add (for example) the `binaryfusefilter.h` file to your project.
 It is made available under the business-friendly Apache license.

 For a simple application built on this library, see https://github.com/FastFilter/FilterPassword

 We are assuming that your set is made of 64-bit integers.
-If you have a set of strings or other data structures, you need to hash them first to a 64-bit integer.It is not important to have a good hash function, but collisions should be unlikely (~1/2^64).
+If you have a set of strings or other data structures, you need to hash them first to a 64-bit integer.
+It is not important to have a good hash function, but collisions should be unlikely (~1/2^64).
 A few collisions are acceptable, but we expect that your initial set should have no duplicated entry.

 The basic version works with 8-bit word and has a false-positive probability of 1/256 (or 0.4%).